spring-petclinic/spring-petclinic-cloud/README.md

 ![Spring Petclinic Microservices screenshot](./docs/application-screenshot.png?lastModify=1596391473)

-## Compiling and pushing to Cloud Foundry:
+## Compiling and pushing to Cloud Foundry

 The samples below are using Tanzu Application Service (previously Pivotal Cloud Foundry) as the target Cloud Foundry deployment, some adjustments may be needed for other Cloud Foundry distributions.